MicrosoftDocs/win32/desktop-src/DirectShow/csourceseeking-m-rtduration.md

 ---
-Description: 'Duration of the stream.
-By default, the value is set to the value of the CSourceSeeking::m\_rtStop member variable.' ms.assetid: 'a87b321e-3179-4485-969b-bf12cb634b43'
+Description: Duration of the stream.
+By default, the value is set to the value of the CSourceSeekingm\_rtStop member variable. ms.assetid: a87b321e-3179-4485-969b-bf12cb634b43
-title: 'CSourceSeeking::m\_rtDuration member'
+title: CSourceSeekingm\_rtDuration member
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CSourceSeeking::m\_rtDuration member